JessicaTegner/pypandoc/README.md

 ## Usage

-There are two basic ways to use `pypandoc`: with input files or with input strings.
+There are two basic ways to use pypandoc: with input files or with input strings.